turboline-ai/.github/README.md

 We are committed to building Turbostream, an open-source platform that enables developers consume and analyze chaotic, high-frequency data feeds with the power of Artificial Intelligence.

 Turbostream is designed for high throughput, low latency environments like financial services, network monitoring, and industrial IoT.
-Our goal is to transform millions of raw data points into concise format that can be ingestable by natural-language and models for actionable intelligence in real time.
+Our goal is to transform millions of raw data points into concise format that can be ingestable by LLM and AI models for actionable intelligence in real time.

 ---
 ## Components